-From 2022/23, the MTFF reflects the Governments announcement that rent increases will return to the previous formula of CPI + 1% up until 2024/25.
-There has been no indication from Government what rent policy would be after that year, but we are prudently assuming rents will increase by CPI only from 2025/26.
+For 2023/24, the MTFF reflects the rent cap referred to earlier in the report, and for 2024/25 it assumes that rent increases will return to the previous formula of CPI + 1%.
+There has been no indication from Government what rent policy would be for 2025/26 onwards, but we are prudently assuming rents will increase by CPI only going forward.
 The assumptions on the number of Right To Buy sales and the level of anticipated rent lost through void properties have been updated to reflect recent activity, but once again these are areas which can significantly alter the forecast of Rental Income and are to a certain extent demand led.